The Thirteenth Son of the King of Erin: Synopsis

 The next day, he wore the blue clothing of the second giant and rode its brown horse, but when he laid down as before, the princess compared his hair to the three hairs and noted he was the same knight as the first one.
-He cut the sea serpent in half, but the halves joined again, and it threatened that no one would save her the third day.
+He cut urfeist in half, but the halves joined again, and it threatened that no one would save her the third day.

 The third day, he wore the many-colored clothing of the third giant, with its blue glass boots, and rode its red horse.
-When he was dressed the housekeeper told him that no one could fight the sea serpent that day; the only way to defeat him was to throw the brown apple she gave him down its open mouth.
+When he was dressed the housekeeper told him that no one could fight urfeist that day; the only way to defeat him was to throw the brown apple she gave him down its open mouth.
 He took it.
 Again, the princess knew him by the hairs.
-He threw the brown apple, and the sea serpent melted away into jelly.
+He threw the brown apple, and urfeist melted away into jelly.
 The princess grabbed his boots and one came off.
 He had to leave it with her.

 Many men claimed to be the hero, but a seer said they must all try on the boot.
 Finally, every man had tried it except the cowherd.
-They sent twenty men for him, but he overpowered them; when they sent another twenty, he overpowered them as well; finally, the seer told the king to go himself, and when the king asked and told him not to mind his work, Seán Ruadh came.
+They sent twenty men for him, but he overpowered them; when they sent another twenty, he overpowered them as well.
+Finally, the seer told the king to go himself.
+When the king asked and told him not to mind his work, Seán Ruadh came.
 The boot fitted on of its own.
 The princess jumped to his arms.
-He was told that the men swarming about had claimed to have saved her, and he cut off all their heads.
+He was told that the men swarming about had claimed to have saved her and he cut off all their heads.
 Then he married the princess at a great wedding feast and took her with him to the giants' lands.